-Thursday, 3 September 2015
+Thursday, 8 October 2015

-Wednesday, 2 September 2015
+Wednesday, 7 October 2015

 It's the first Wednesday in the month again.
 So, it's Books You Loved time.

-Books You Loved: August was another great collection.
+Books You Loved: September was another great collection.
 Some reviews that caught my eye were:

-Now for the September collection.
+Now for the October collection.
 Remember the post doesn't have to be a recent one and the book doesn't have to have been recently published or read.
 The only requirement is that it is about a book that you loved.

 To add to the list just pop the name of the book (and your name/blog name if you like) into the first Mr Linky box and then copy and paste the url of your post about it into the second box.